nesro/arch-settings/README.md

 arch-settings
 =============

 This will be (when finished) my cheatsheet how to install Arch Linux on my notebook (Lenovo Thinkpad Edge E330 3354-9RG,  Intel Core i3 2328M, 4GB RAM).
 Nothing serious or super geeky.
-If you find any mistakes, inaccuracies or possible improvements, I'll love from the bottom of my heart if you'll tell me.
+If you find any mistakes, inaccuracies or possible improvements, I'll love you from the bottom of my heart if you'll tell me.

 Program set
 -----------